manasarath/OpenPeerReview2016/README.md

 # OpenPeerReview2016

 The Open Peer Review (OPR) project is carried out in the academic year 2015-16 under the supervision of Prof. Peiling Wang at the School of Information Sciences, University of Tennessee, Knoxville (UTK).
+Here are some of the research papers which includes these https://content.sciendo.com/configurable/contentpage/journals$002fjdis$002f1$002f4$002farticle-p60.xml ; https://ieeexplore.ieee.org/abstract/document/7991608; https://www.ideals.illinois.edu/handle/2142/89432

-The project comprises of three sub research topics:
+The project comprises of following:
   - Data Scrapping Project
   - Qualitative Resarch Project